microsoft/r-server-campaign-optimization/readme.md

 This template uses simulated data from the insurance industry to model the campaign response for an acquisition campaign.
 The model uses predictors like demographic details of the lead, historical campaign performance and product details.
 The model predicts the probability of a lead making a purchase from each channel, at various times of the day and days of the week, for every lead in the database.
 The final recommendation for targeting each user is decided based on the combination of **channel**, **day of week** and **time of day** with the highest probability of making a purchase.

 For customers who prefer an on-premise solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and the innnovation of the R language.

-We have modeled the steps in the template after a real-life data science process, where the data preparation, model training and evaluation can be done by a data scientist, from the convenience of their R IDE, and the deployment is done using SQL stored procedures with embedded R code.
-We also use PowerBI to visualize the deployed results.
-View the details and follow the solution from start to finish with [this typical workflow](Resources/Instructions/Typical_Workflow.md) involving multiple personas.

-For convenience we also illustrate how all of these steps can be executed on a SQL Server client environment (such as SQL Server Management Studio), as well as from other applications.
-We provide a Windows PowerShell script that invokes the SQL scripts and demonstrate the end-to-end modeling process.
+We then use PowerBI to visualize the deployed results.

 ## For the Business Manager